 Compost bins and worm farms are a great way for you to avoid sending food scraps and garden waste to landfill, because you’ll be producing environmentally friendly, natural fertiliser that your garden will love.

-Come to a 'Composting & Worm Farms' workshop at Kimbriki’s Eco House and Garden Education Centre, learn more about ecological gardening, and receive a $90 voucher to put towards purchasing a worm farm or compost bin.
+Come to a 'Composting & Worm Farms' workshop at Kimbriki’s Eco House and Garden Education Centre or the Coastal Environment Centre, learn more about ecological gardening, and receive a $90 voucher to put towards purchasing a worm farm or compost bin.

 Compost Bin or Worm Farm?